d-krupke/AlgLab-WS2425-material/sheets/03_sat/exercises/01_k_centers/README.md

 >    attempting to round distances to large integers.
 The distances may not be
 >    integral and rounding can be highly inefficient.
 Compute the list of
 >    possible objective values first and work directly on this list.
 >
 > </details>

+> [!TIP]
+>
+> <details>
+>  <summary>Click here for a hint on how to implement a reasonable heuristic for this problem.</summary>
+> Add the centers one by one.
+Always add a center at the vertex which is most distanced to all already selected centers.
+Stop as soon as you reached $k$ centers.
+> In order not to compute too many shortest paths repeatedly, use networkx to compute all distances in the beginning, e.g., with `nx.all_pairs_dijkstra_path_length`.
+> </details>

+> [!TIP]
+>
+> <details>
+> <summary>Click here for a hint on how to implement the decision variant.</summary>
+>
+> 1. Create a container that maps every vertex to a variable index, which we will use to indicate if this vertex has been selected as center.
+> 2. Add an `atmost` constraint on all these variables that at most $k$ of them are allowed to be true.
+> 3. Create an auxiliary function that returns you for a vertex $v$ and a distance $l$ the list of vertices that are in reach of $v$ within $l$.
+> 4. Create a `limit_distance` method to you decision solver that takes a distance `l` and adds for every vertex a clause that one of the vertices in range (given by the auxiliary function) needs to be True.
+>
+> </details>

+> [!TIP]
+>
+> <details>
+> <summary>Click here for a hint on how to implement the optimization variant.</summary>
+>
+> 1. Create a sorted list of all the distances that may still be better than the solution of your heuristic.
+> 2. Create a while loop that takes the next best distance in your list and uses the `limit_distance` with it to enforce a solution that has at most this distance.
+> 2. Solve the decition variant.
+If it is infeasible, return the pervious solution as the optimal solution.
+Otherwise, save the solution as best solution and do the next loop after poping the last distance.
+>
+> </details>